cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 You are going to set the expectations on this `BankEscrowKeeper` mock many times, including when you do not care about the result.
 So instead of setting the verbose expectations in every test, it is in your interest to create helper functions that will make setting up the expectations more succinct and therefore readable, which is always a benefit when unit testing.
 Create a new `bank_escrow_helpers.go` file with:

-* A function to _unset_ expectations, i.e. where anything can go.
-This is useful when your test does not check things around the escrow.
+* A function to _unset_ expectations (ie where anything can go).
+This is useful when your test does not check things around the escrow:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/testutil/bank_escrow_helpers.go#L11-L14]
     func (escrow *MockBankEscrowKeeper) ExpectAny(context context.Context) {